tommasocattaneo/MomentumProject/README.md

 # MomentumProject
-Implementation of a residual momentum strategy to invest in three different market: American equity, Chinese equity and European equity.
+Implementation of a residual momentum strategy to invest in three different market: American equity (S&P 500), Chinese equity (CSI 300) and European equity (Euronext 100.